-But as I have pointed out before you need to be aware that when your 6 months has lapsed then you will automatically be charged for the next 6 months.
+But as I have pointed out before you need to be aware that when your 6 months have lapsed then you will automatically be charged for the next 6 months.
 If you do not want to continue then please cancel before your membership expires.

 But do I recommend NewspaperArchive.com?

-Yes, I do recommend NewspaperArchive.com, but please be prepared what you are signing up for.
+Yes, I do recommend NewspaperArchive.com, but please be prepared for what you are signing up for.
 The site can offer you a great deal of information for your genealogy research.

 If after signing up you feel that the site is not for you then please cancel your subscription immediately.
 It is best to call the company so this matter can be handled quickly.